Outdoor Swimming in Central Mass

 Ashland State Park (Ashland)

 During the summer months, this year-round park offers hiking, swimming, fishing, mountain biking, and boating.
-The parking lot fills to capacity quickly so make sure to plan to arrive early.
-Parking fee is $8 for MA residents and $30 for non-MA residents.
+The parking lot fills to capacity quickly, so make sure to plan to arrive early.
+The parking fee is $8 for MA residents and $30 for non-MA residents.
 P

 Lake Cochituate (Natick)

 Lake Cochituate has three linked ponds at Cochituate State Park.
 It not only offers spots for swimming but also boating, sailing, hiking, and fishing.
-There are picnic areas, grilling, and restrooms.
-Parking fee is $8 for MA residents and $30 for non-MA residents.
+There are picnic areas, grills, and restrooms.
+The parking fee is $8 for MA residents and $30 for non-MA residents.

 NARA Park (Acton)